Taj0327/Stor674_enron_investigation/README.md

 Also, you can download the code with `/scripts/download_enron.R` in our repository, or directly call the script in our `/notebook/investigation.rmd`, which would automatically detect the existence of the dataset and decide whether to download it.

+## Instruction of Code

+Our project is organized to include results, analysis, EDA, explanations, and data processing.
+The main tasks can be executed by directly running `/notebook/investigation.rmd`.
+Below is a detailed guide to understanding and using the code:

+1. **Functions**
+   - Most of the functions used in this project are located in the `/script` directory.

+2. **PDF Version**
+   - For better readability, a PDF version of the notebook is available at `/notebook/investigation.pdf`.

+3. **Results**
+   - The results are stored as an RData file at `/results/dfs.Rdata`.
+This file is pre-loaded by `/notebook/investigation.rmd`.
+   - To reproduce our results:
+     1. Comment out the line in `/notebook/investigation.rmd` that loads this dataset.
+     2. Run the data loading script located at `/script/data_loading`.
+     3. Follow the experiments outlined in `/notebook/investigation.rmd` or design your own experiments.

 ### API Setting

-For those who wish to verify whether the labels are assigned fairly in the dataset, we provide the script `Classify_email.R`.
-To use this script, you will need to obtain an API key and API URL.
+To verify whether the labels are assigned fairly in the dataset, we provide the script `Classify_email.R`.
+To use this script, you will need an API key and API URL.
+Below are instructions to obtain them:

 #### Free GPT API
-You can use the free GPT API provided by third-party platforms.
-One example is available at the [ChatAnywhere GitHub repository](https://github.com/chatanywhere/GPT_API_free), which includes instructions to obtain a free API key and the corresponding API URL.
+You can access a free GPT API through third-party platforms.
+For example, the [ChatAnywhere GitHub repository](https://github.com/chatanywhere/GPT_API_free) provides guidance on obtaining a free API key and API URL.

 #### Official ChatGPT API
-For the official OpenAI ChatGPT API, please visit the [OpenAI API settings page](https://platform.openai.com/signup) to set up your API key and endpoint.
+For the official OpenAI ChatGPT API, visit the [OpenAI API settings page](https://platform.openai.com/signup) to set up your API key and endpoint.